 Where costs incurred on behalf of the affiliate or us cannot be determined by specific identification for direct billing, the costs are allocated to the affiliated entities or us based on estimates of percentage of departmental usage, wages or headcount.
-The total net amount direct billed and allocated (to)/from affiliates was \$(0.7) million, \$10.3 million and \$25.4 million for the years ended December 31, 2019, 2018 and 2017, respectively.
+The total net amount direct billed and allocated (to)/from affiliates was (1.5) million, (0.7) million and 10.3 million for the years ended December 31, 2020, 2019 and 2018, respectively.

-Of the amounts directly billed and allocated from affiliates, we recorded general and administrative expense of zero, \$5.9 million, and \$22.0 million for the years ended December 31, 2019, 2018 and 2017, respectively.
-Additionally, we capitalized zero, 0.5 million, and \$0.7 million of property and equipment for the application, development and implementation of various systems during the years ended December 31, 2019, 2018 and 2017, respectively.
+Of the amounts directly billed and allocated from affiliates, we recorded general and administrative expense of \$0.2 million for the year ended December 31, 2020 related to telemarketing activities performed by an affiliate and \$5.9 million for the year ended December 31, 2018 related to fees paid under the Master Service Agreement.
+Additionally, under the Master Service Agreement, we capitalized \$0.5 million of property and equipment for the application, development and implementation of various systems during the year ended December 31, 2018.